Lilac Class

 The Natural World

-• Explore the natural world around us.
+• Explore the natural world around us, making observations and drawing pictures of plants and animals.

 Past and Present